ionic-team/ionic-io-docs/services/analytics/index.md

 ## Installing the service

 Installing Ionic Analytics is easy.
-Just use the `$ ionic service` command to add it:
+Just use the `ionic-service-analytics` command to add it:

 ```bash
 $ ionic add ionic-service-analytics